-Strippers in Manhattan are being stalked and murdered by a psycho.
-A hard-nosed police detective and a conflicted ex-boxer-turned-private-eye, hired by the strip club owners, set out to find him before he strikes again.
+Strippers in Manhattan are being stalked and maimed by a psycho-killer.
+A conflicted ex-boxer-turned-talent-manager and his business partner and friend, who represent some of the girls, set out to find him before he strikes again.

 In New York City, a psycho killer is stalking and randomly slashing and killing strippers working in various nightclubs.
 Matt Rossi is a former boxer trying to escape his past whom is currently employed at a talent agency which caters exotic dancers to the mafia-controlled strip clubs all over Manhattan.
 Matt and his business partner, Nicky, are relentlessly dogged by Al Wheeler, a persistent police detective on the case of the murdered strippers, and hoping to find something to nail both Matt and Nicky on.
 Matt is trying to reconcile with his former flame, Loretta, whom also works as a dancer and has a off-again, on-again drug problem.
 With the police constantly hounding them, and under pressure from his mob boss and other bosses to do something, Matt must somehow face his inner demons to find the killer before he strikes again.Written by

 [as Rossi drives off]

 There's nothing I hate more than guineas in Cadillacs.

 The US television version maintains the same running time as the theatrical version (to the second), but eliminates much nudity, violence and swearing.
 To compensate, a number of extra scenes have been rescued from the cutting-room floor.
 It is this TV version that was used for the British video release (on three different labels - EMI, Warners and Lumiere), with more footage cut by the distributor.
 See more »

 Feels Like It's Going to Be Good